 Body composition analysis using bioelectric impedance in Bissau: reproducibility and level of agreement between two available devices

-Lilica Sanca1,2,3,4, Stine Byberg5, Cipriano Có6, Geovane da Costa7, Marceano Indami8, Luis Rama1, Ana Maria Teixeira1, Morten Bjerregaard-Andersen4,9, Eugénia Carvalho2,10
+Lilica Sanca1,2,3,4,&, Stine Byberg5, Cipriano Có6, Geovane da Costa7, Marceano Indami8, Luis Rama1, Ana Maria Teixeira1, Morten Bjerregaard-Andersen4,9, Eugénia Carvalho2,10

 &Corresponding author

 Introduction: the need to correctly measure and follow body composition as a simple disease prevention metric is important, especially where the healthcare infrastructures are poor.
-The varieties of inexpensive devices available for this purpose is large.
+The variety of inexpensive devices available for this purpose is large.
 However, it is imperative to validate them in relation to the gold standard method, dual-energy absorptiometry X-ray (DEXA).
 In low-income countries, DEXA measurements aren't available.
 Thus, easy-to-use, and accurate devices are indispensable.
 In Guinea-Bissau, two relatively inexpensive, bioelectrical impedance scales, simple to use, are available.
 However, their accuracy has not been assessed in this setting.
 The study compares the level of agreement in measurements between, the Tanita® BC-545 and the Omron Karada Scan BF511, in adult volunteers.

 Results: the study included 274 participants, mean age 27.4 years, 214 (78%) males.
 For body fat, the median between the Omron and Tanita measures was 2.6 and the interquartile was 5.2.
 The Omron measured median body mass index, -0.3 kg/m2 and 0.8 kg/m2of interquartile below that of the Tanita.
 For visceral fat, the Omron measured 1% of median and an interquartile of 2% above that of the Tanita.
-For skeletal muscle, the Omron median measured -11.3% and 11.4 % of interquartile below that of the Tanita.
+For skeletal muscle, the Omron median measured 11.3% and 11.4 % of interquartile below that of the Tanita.
 The intra-class correlation coefficient (ICC) for body fat (BF), body mass index (BMI) and skeletal muscle (SM) was 0.99 and for VF it was 1.00 on both devices.

 Conclusion: the results indicate a good level of agreement between the two devices.
-In resource limited settings, the Omron is likely a reasonable substitute for more expensive body composition devices.
+In resource-limited settings, the Omron is likely a reasonable substitute for more expensive body composition devices.

 Body composition is an essential and vital element in monitoring of human health.
 It is an assessment tool used as a predictive and follow-up indicator for health conditions including, obesity, cardiovascular disease, type 2 diabetes and hypertension [1,2].
 Anthropometric values, such as body mass index (BMI) and weight, are important factors to monitor over time in specific populations.
 However, these are not enough as they do not reflect the overall body fat mass or lean mass, for instance.
 The use of different devices to assess body composition such as, dual-energy X-ray absorptiometry (DEXA), magnetic resonance imaging (MRI), air-displacement plethysmography and bioelectrical impedance analysis (BIA) is unavoidable [3].
 Dual-energy X-ray absorptiometry has been considered the gold standard for body composition assessment.
 It uses low dose X-rays for whole-body measurements of adipose tissue, fat % or lean mass.
 However, DEXA instruments are very expensive, and they are not portable, therefore, not suitable for field studies [4,5].
 Simple, accurate, and non-invasive methods to assess body composition are needed in clinical communities, and research settings.
 The foot-to-foot bioelectrical impedance analysis (BIA) system may be a solution for these needs [1,4,6].
 They are commonly used to estimate fat mass and fat-free mass [7].
 These techniques, despite their low accuracy compared to the gold standard method, hold an advantage in field studies.
-They are less expensive, easy to carry around and noninvasive, but factors such as sex, age, ethnicity and stage of development (puberty) are some of the conditions that may affect BIA measurments.
-The Tanita BIA system has been commonly use and is a well-established system, convenient and practical for assessment in public health facilities [8].
+They are less expensive, easy to carry around and noninvasive, but factors such as sex, age, ethnicity and stage of development (puberty) are some of the conditions that may affect BIA measurements.
+The Tanita BIA system has been commonly used and is a well-established system, convenient and practical for assessment in public health facilities [8].
 Furthermore, the Omron Karada BIA system is a tetrapolar body composition monitor that incorporates both hand-to-hand and foot-to-foot electrical impedance technology, compared to some in the Tanita system, validated clinically and classified as a medical device by the Obesity Facts research group [9].
 Guinea-Bissau, in West Africa, is a low-income country with very limited health and medical resources and technologies.
 The most accurate and reliable body composition analyzer devices in the country are the Tanita® BC-545 and the Omron Karada Scan BF511.
 These are available in the capital Bissau and without validation or conditions to do so against the gold standard DEXA.
 This study aimed to compare the levels of agreement between two BIA, the Tanita® BC-545 and the Omron Karada Scan BF511, in Guinean adults.

 Study design and setting: this small study is part of an ongoing large national diabetes screening study, to be reported elsewhere.
 Using a segmental body composition scale (Omron Karada Scan BF511), the distribution of body fat % and muscle mass could be determined.
 A variety of accepted methods are available for estimating body composition using BIA [7].
 Bioelectrical impedance analysis has been shown reliable, portable, relatively inexpensive, convenient, and it is a non-invasive device to estimate body composition [10].
 Bioelectrical impedance analysis (BIA) devices to assess body composition have been routinely used in health and fitness facilities, as well as in occupational health and research settings [3,11-13].
 These devices measure the impedance to the flow of electrical current to estimate body composition, where greater electrical impedance is correlated with higher fat mass [11,14].
 The method is based on the capacity of the hydrated tissues in the body to conduct electric current [15,16].
 Bioelectrical impedance analysis devices include predictive equations of body fat developed in specific populations [17].
 With multiple options for the assessment of body composition, it is important to provide evidence for the optimal use of these inexpensive tools.
-Furthermore, it is also important to define their accuracy and inter-changeability in terms of body sizes, and in different populations across the world, including in Sub-Saharan Africa [2].
+Furthermore, it is also important to define their accuracy and inter-changeability in terms of body sizes, and different populations across the world, including in sub-Saharan Africa [2].
 Voluntary participants were recruited according to the inclusion criteria (below) and the measurements were performed first with Omron Karada Scan BF511 equipment and repeated with Tanita® BC-545 equipment within a few minutes.
 The comparison was made for agreement level assessment using the Bland-Altman method.
 Anthropometric measurements that included body weight, waist and hip circumference, height and body fat percentage were also conducted.
 The recruitment for this study was conducted at the Lino Correia stadium and at the 24 de Setembro stadium, as well as at the National School of Physical Education and Sport (ENEFD), in the capital of Bissau, Guinea-Bissau, where people were grouped for athletic, physical education classes, sports training and participating in sport modalities like basketball, handball and volleyball.

 Study population: for this study we targeted students from ENEFD and sports facilities.
 The inclusion criteria were students aged 18 years old present at the Lino Correia and the 24 de Setembro stadiums and the ENEFD facilities that signed a consent form to participate, were included.
 The exclusion criteria any person that did not sign the consent to participate or had any disability that precluded them from joining the study, including participants under the age of 18, or those who were only present for a recreational activity but no link to the sports institutions, were excluded, as well as those who were not fasting on recruitment days, as this was part of a larger diabetes prevalence study.
 A review of the literature allowed us to identify previous studies that addressed similar comparisons between bioelectrical impedance scales, however, with smaller sample sizes.
 A study with a larger sample size was important for adequate statistical power and a high probability of detecting a true difference between the scales, if present.
-In addition, practical considerations such as the availability of resources and the time required for recruiting and measuring participants were taken into account.
+In addition, practical considerations such as the availability of resources and the time required for recruiting and measuring participants were considered.
 This study size was considered feasible within the resources available for the study.

 Data collection: stature was measured by using a self-retracting ting measuring tape, steel, 3mtr/10ft, push-down blade lock for accurate measurements.
 Waist and hip were recorded using a flexible tape measure of 150 cm PRIMA, Mètre ruban 150cm PRIMA Meetlint.
 Blood pressure was measured using a Wellion WAVE professional Blood Pressure Monitor using the oscillometric method.
 Body composition was measured first with the Omron Karada Scan BF511 equipment, and then the Tanita® BC-545 equipment.
 Both measure the impedance to the flow of electrical current to estimate body composition, with greater electrical impedance correlating with higher fat mass.
 The method is based on the capacity of hydrated tissues to conduct electric current.
 The measurement was performed as per manufacturer´s guidelines.
 Briefly, information such as, age, gender and height taken by the ting measure tape were entered into the equipment and then the subject was allowed to stand on the metal footpads barefoot, grasping a pair of electrodes that were fixed on a handle with their arms extending in front of their chest on the scale after its calibration.
 The report provided was weight (kg), body fat (%, BF), visceral fat (%, VF), body mass index (kg/m2) and skeletal muscle (%, SM).
 Immediately after, the measurement with the Tanita® BC-545 equipment was performed, by entering date of birth, gender, height and the state of physical activity, in which one could choose whether the participant was an athlete, or physically active or sedentary.